rpeszek/my-blogs/posts/2021-02-13-alternative.markdown

 featured: true
 summary: Rethinking Alternative and its instances
 toc: true
-tags: Haskell, maintainability, correctness, error_handling
+tags: Haskell, maintainability, correctness, general_functional_programming
 ---
 **_subtitle:_ A Constructive Pessimism of the Alternative Typeclass**